SNICScienceCloud/technical-training/model-serving/README.md

 3 - What problem we have solved by using Ansible?

 ---------------------------------

-The Task-4 is the the continuation of Task-3.
+The Task-4 is the continuation of Task-3.
 Do NOT terminate your instances setup in Task-3.

 ---------------------------------

 ## Task-4: CI/CD using Git HOOKS